Digital feedback for human interactions

 5 restaurants, 5 feedback prompts, and 5 apologetic servers over 48 hours in New York City

 After deplaning in Newark on Saturday evening, I raced to my old Brooklyn neighborhood to meet my best friends for dinner.
-I felt the familiar adrenaline rush walking up Flatbush Ave., past new restaurants and lines of couriers waiting at pick-up windows that replaced my old life in the city.
-We were headed to a neighborhood spot with good vibes and great reviews, then seated in the back corner with a great view of the tiny but loud dining room.
+I’d booked our table on Resy weeks before, looking forward to a long dinner at a neighborhood spot with good vibes and great reviews.
+After greetings and hugs on arrival, we were seated in the back corner with a view of the tiny but loud dining room.
 We spent two hours, three rounds of drinks, and a couple burgers laughing and catching up.
 It was perfect.

-We asked to split the bill three ways.
-“No problem,” said our server, pulling out a Toast handheld, running the first card, and handing it to my friend for tip and signature.
+At the end of the meal, we asked to split the bill three ways.
+“No problem,” said our server, running the first of three credit cards through a handheld device from point-of-sale and payments company Toast, then handing it to my friend for tip and signature.

-“Ugh, I hate these!” my friend announced, glaring at the screen.
+“Ugh, I hate these!” my friend announced, glaring at the bright screen in front of her.

-“Everyone hates it,” the server said, dropping it back into the pocket of their apron.
+“Everyone hates it,” the server said, dropping it back into the pocket of their apron and turning away.

-We stepped outside and my phone pinged with a notification from Resy: Thanks for dining!
+We stepped outside and my phone pinged with a notification from Resy: Thanks for dining! it said.
 The restaurant wants your feedback.

-Toast’s own research shows that just under a quarter of restaurants report reaching out directly to guests who give feedback.
+According to Toast’s research, under a quarter of restaurants reach out directly to guests who choose to give feedback.

 It’s a surprising stat, especially given how many times I’ve heard (and probably repeated) the importance of responding to reviews — positive and negative — as a way to boost guest engagement.

-Toast’s sales website promotes its feedback feature as a way to gain insight into what guests love and how you can improve.
+Toast’s sales website promotes its handheld feedback feature as a way to gain insight into what guests love and how you can improve.
 Its help pages for restaurants sell it as a way to address negative experiences before disgruntled guests air their frustrations on Yelp.
+(Both are correct, of course.)

 At a solo dinner on Sunday evening, an apologetic server once again offered to take the handheld out of my hand when the thumbs-up screen showed up.
 I obliged, though was happy to tell her, with words, in person, that I had a lovely time.